NIEM/NIEM.github.io/reference/artifacts/releases/release/index.md

 NIEM has adopted the strategy of publishing annual releases in a **three-year cycle**: major - minor - minor.
 A major release one year will be followed by minor releases the next two years.
 This process has allowed NIEM to become more responsive to community needs while also providing a more predictable schedule.

 A key feature of NIEM releases is that they are **persistent**.
 Information exchanges that are built based on NIEM will not break or become invalid just because NIEM publishes a new release.
 Old releases will remain available.
 The determination of if or when to update an exchange to use a newer version of NIEM is a business decision.
 NIEM's release cycle does not dictate exchange development or updates.

+## Locations

+NIEM releases are now hosted on two sites.

+**release.niem.gov**

+NIEM releases have traditionally been posted to **<https://release.niem.gov/niem>**.

+- Target namespaces of release schemas will resolve to this site.

+**GitHub**

+Releases are now being also being posted to a GitHub repository at **<https://github.com/NIEM/NIEM-Releases>** for better developer support and release maintenance.

+- Click on the [tags](https://github.com/NIEM/NIEM-Releases/tags) link to switch between releases.
+- The package can be downloaded in full as a zip file by clicking on the green `Clone or download` button, and then clicking `Download ZIP`.
+- The issue tracker is also located here on GitHub at <https://github.com/NIEM/NIEM-Releases/issues>

 ## Feedback